 Supplementary stakeholder consultation meeting was conducted by CME to comply with the GS4GG requirements during transition.
-Physical stakeholder meeting was conducted on 20th September 2022 for Cedar (formerly ESAF).
+Physical stakeholder meeting was conducted on 20th September 2022 for Cedar (formerly ESAF) and 1st October 2022 for Muthoot.
 The email invitations were sent 30 days prior to the meeting.
 Relevant stakeholders were also invited via telephonic calls and hard copy invites.
 The agenda of the meeting was to explain the participants regarding the programme, technologies, benefits, carbon title transfer, social, economic, and environmental impacts, safeguarding principles and grievance mechanism.